lnihlen/lnihlen.github.io/_posts/2019/05/2019-05-05-assumptions.md

-I have managed to make some progress on some documentation for {% include tag_link.html tag="sclork" %}, and given that I have in-flight WiFi I'm thinking I might start roughing in some of the code for the AssetManager on the C++ side, giving me a chance to work on some of the exciting new filesystem abraction stuff in C++-17.
+I have managed to make some progress on some documentation for {% include tag_link.html tag="sclork" %}, and given that I have in-flight WiFi I'm thinking I might start roughing in some of the code for the AssetManager on the C++ side, giving me a chance to work on some of the exciting new filesystem abstraction stuff in C++-17.
 That's a piece that's largely orthogonal to the work I had started on my laptop but hadn't bothered to commit.
 Grumble grumble again about my assumption about being able to work on my laptop on the flight.

-I also had time to knuckle down a bit more and write down some thoughts arond the
+I also had time to knuckle down a bit more and write down some thoughts around the
 {% include tag_link.html tag="supercollider" %} code formatting project.
-We're heading into a phase now that calls for actual delieverables like documentation and tooling, so hopefully that's a promising early sign of closure.
+We're heading into a phase now that calls for actual deliverables like documentation and tooling, so hopefully that's a promising early sign of closure.

 It's probably even healthy for me to have to improvise a bit here with my gear, break some of my normal access patterns, examine some of my attachments to outcomes and tools alike.
 And who am I to complain, really?
 I'm on a plane to *freakin' France* after all.
 As cramped and uncomfortable as this is, I'm not losing sight of what an incredible treat this is, and how lucky I am to be here.
 Elbow politik and all.